 As a child living in Charleston, my family would pack up on the weekends to visit my grandparents.
 I have the best memories of walking into their farmhouse to the aroma of fresh peanuts boiling on the stove, so earthy yet sweet.
 I also remember my mother shelling fresh peas (tossing the shells out of the station wagon window) all the way home.

 Boiled peanuts are an iconic road side staple in the South.
-My husband, God bless him, puts up with me screaming, “STOOOOOPPPP!”, each time I see them being sold in some shack or shiny trailer that we happen to pass by.
+My husband, bless him, puts up with me screaming, “STOOOOOPPPP!”, each time I see them being sold in some shack or shiny trailer that we happen to pass by.
 I need one of those stickers that says, “I Brake For Boiled Peanuts.”

 It is not difficult to boil peanuts.
 You just have to buy them at the right time of the year, usually May through November with my preference being early fall, and boil them in salted water until they become your desired consistency.
 I don’t like them overly salted or mushy, but perfectly firm with a slightly soft shell.
-One I can still bite and crack open with my teeth.
+One I can still bite into and crack open with my teeth.

 Many supermarkets sell dried nuts for boiling, but the fresh green nuts really are the best.
 Publix sells a 2 pound fresh green bag.
 We have many regional farmers that sell fresh green peanuts in the Northwest Florida Panhandle, from Jay to Bonifay too.
 Check your local farmers market or CSA.